Des Moines Register reporter out after offensive tweets

 Editor Carol Hunter wrote in a column posted online Thursday night that reporter Aaron Calvin "is no longer with the Register."

-The Register began investigating comments made by Calvin on Twitter after his story about Iowa security guard Carson King sparked outrage.
-The story profiled King, who gained national fame after he held a sign seeking beer money during an ESPN show and then promised to donate the more than $1 million that poured in to a children's hospital.
+The Register began investigating comments made by Calvin on Twitter after his story about casino security guard Carson King sparked outrage.
+The story profiled King, who gained national fame after he held a sign seeking beer money during an ESPN show.
+After donations topped $1 million, King said he'd donate the money to a University of Iowa children's hospital.

 Calvin couldn't be reached for comment.
 His Twitter account is no longer open to the public.